Seahawks notebook: Earl Thomas’ ‘pitch count,’ Brandon Marshall’s penalty, Russell Wilson’s sacks and more

 Thomas was on the field for all but 10 plays in his first game following his holdout.

-As long as Earl Thomas could play, there was never really a doubt that he would play Sunday in his first game back after ending his holdout on Wednesday.
+DENVER — As long as Earl Thomas could play, there was never really a doubt that he would play Sunday in his first game back after ending his holdout on Wednesday.

 But coach Pete Carroll said that with just three practices and a day-before walk-through under his belt, Thomas was also going to be monitored.